Healing Begins with Courage

 Support for your healing journey

-Whether you're navigating anxiety, trauma, grief, or a major life transition, individual therapy offers a safe, steady space to explore what’s really going on beneath the surface.
+Whether you're navigating anxiety, trauma, spiritual harm, a major life transition, or just wanting to finally take time to understand your story, individual therapy offers a safe, steady space to explore what’s really going on beneath the surface.

 This is for the capable, reflective woman who’s always been the strong one — but now feels: